Black Spiders

-Black Spiders are an English rock band based in Sheffield, England.
+Black Spiders are an English rock band based in Sheffield, South Yorkshire.
 Their third studio album entered the UK Independent Albums Chart in early 2021, reaching no. 7.

 History

 The band formed in early 2008, originally playing a few shows under the name 'The Black Spiders'.
 They released a three-track single entitled St. Peter in December 2008, to coincide with a small run of dates with Airbourne across mainland Europe in December of the same year - their first ever tour.

 A four-track EP, Cinco Hombres, Diez Cojones followed in June 2009, shortly after the band's first appearance at the Download festival at Castle Donington.
 This was to be the first release on the band’s own record label, Dark Riders.

 The band’s second EP, No Goats in the Omen was released in May 2010, to coincide with the band's first headline tour of the UK.

 Black Spiders gained early positive reviews in the rock press, with Kerrang! and Classic Rock featuring them on their 'Introducing' and 'High Hopes' sections.
 Both Rock Sound and Classic Rock also listed them among their 'Ones to Watch'.

 After favourable reviews of early shows in the press, the band picked up support slots for numerous other acts.
 They played UK dates supporting Airbourne and Black Stone Cherry, The Datsuns, Stone Gods and Danko Jones.
 In September 2009 they supported The Wildhearts on their UK tour and then The Answer in November.
 A further tour of the UK and Ireland with Airbourne followed, before the band embarked on their own headline tour which consisted of sixteen dates across the UK.
 In 2009, the band played at Download Festival and at the Hard Rock Hell III festival.

 In 2010, the band played at the iTunes Festival with Ozzy Osbourne, after winning a competition held by MySpace and iTunes which had over 500 other entries, to find a suitable unsigned band in the UK.
 The band also played festivals including Essen Devilside, SOS Festival in Manchester (headlining), Zwarte Cross in the Netherlands, and a show in Victoria Park at the High Voltage Festival, alongside Orange Goblin, ZZ Top, Heaven & Hell and Down.
 They also played at Sonisphere 2010 at Knebworth on the Bohemia stage, and on the main stage at Bloodstock Open Air in 2010.
 They were named the 'Best Underground Band' in the Metal Hammer Golden Gods Awards in 2010.
 At the end of 2010, the band embarked on a huge European tour with Airbourne and after some cancelled dates with Volbeat, the band finished off the year playing the rest of the UK dates with Airbourne.